buckaroogeek/unifi-pihole-doh-docker/README.md

 Several containers use external volumes to preserve information or data across container restarts.
 Before deploying this compose.yaml file, use the Synology File Station web interface to create each mount point.
 For the Pi-Hole service create two subdirectories at /volume1/docker/pihole/pihole-configs and /volume1/docker/pihole/dnsmasq.d-configs.
 The DOH client has one mount point at /volume1/docker/dohclient and so forth for all services defined in the compose file.
 These must exist before starting the containers.

-The PiHole docker container uses the WEBPASSWORD environment variable to define the admin password for the web interface.
-Set this to your own value.

 As noted above, a docker macvlan is used to provide fixed IP addresses to all containers managed as a service in the compose.yaml file/.
 Using a docker macvlan on any linux docker host creates a complication in that by default a network path between the host IP and the docker macvlan IP space does not exist unless additional steps are taken.
 See the excellent overview of the problem and solution at https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/.
 I have a small script to correct this complication on the docker host.
 Other network configurations are possible but beyond the scope of this readme.
 Please be aware that making the configuration enabled by the script persistent across system reboots and network restarts can vary based on the docker host OS.
 For a Synology NAS with DSM 7 or newer, the section on Persisting the macvlan network settings from https://blog.ivansmirnov.name/set-up-pihole-using-docker-macvlan-network/ is helpful.